Comprehensive Guide to Trading Bitcoin Cash in 2022

 Step 2: Funds your account

-Step 3: Choose how much BCH you want to trade
+Step 3: Choose how many BCH coins you want to trade

 Step 4: Buy or sell BCH

 Step 5: Confirm your Bitcoin Cash trade order

 We’re going to dig deep into Bitcoin Cash trading, but feel free to jump to any section that interests you:

 - How Does Bitcoin Cash Trading Work?

 - How to Trade Bitcoin Cash Online - Setting up a Trade

 - How to Make Money Trading Bitcoin Cash